Nightclub Security Guide™

 Movement Changes the Demands

-security operator moving through an upscale nightclub while wearing practical duty footwear
+Security operator moving through an upscale nightclub while wearing practical duty footwear

 Nightclub security is not static post work.